BFF Control Loader (Force

 changing elevator stick forces as the aircraft speed

-increases or decreases in level flight.
-These variations
+increases or decreases in level flight consistent with the

 require trimming and are a useful reminder of the actual